Explore as a

 Ritodhi Chakraborty is a parent, immigrant and political ecologist/interdisciplinary social scientist that collaborates with indigenous and agrarian communities to explore pathways of environmental and social justice.
 For the past decade, he has worked with various universities, think-tanks, public and civil society institutions across the world.
 Currently, his work and activism are focused on climate justice and building a more inclusive and empathetic science and research sector in Aotearoa.

-Louise Hennessy – Co-Chair (AgResearch)
+Louise Hennessy – Committee Member (AgResearch)

 ECR Forum Committee Louise Hennessy